omkarbihani/VQLS/README.md

     - We use parameterized quantum circuits to represent the variational ansatz.
 The ansatz is built using either the `HE_ansatz` or `fixed_ansatz` functions that define rotation and entangling layers for the quantum circuit.

 2. **qc_utils.py**:
-    - Contains fucnctions for creating gates and their controlled version.  **Linear Combination of Unitaries (LCU)** representation using `get_LCU` function.
+    - Contains functions for creating gates and their controlled version.  **Linear Combination of Unitaries (LCU)** representation using `get_LCU` function.
     - Has classes defined for Hadamard test.

 3. **vqls.py**: